JeffreyRiggle/my-site/content/blog/clean-coder/index.md

   * Bob argues that the developer or his employer is at fault.

 ### Saying Yes
+To be a professional you need to know the right way to say yes to something.
+Language is everything in this case.
+There are several statements that you can make that sound non-committal.
+For example words like need, should, hope, wish and let's imply a lack of commitment.
+When you commit you need to

+1. say you will do it in a way that sounds like you mean it
+2. mean that you will do it
+3. actually do it

+A strong commitment often sounds like this, "I will ... by ...".

+There are cases in which life happens and a commitment cannot be made.
+In these cases, it is imperative to raise a red flag as soon as possible.

+#### Original notes
 * starts with an interesting story about how bob had and lost a patent for voicemail and wanted to start a project around it not knowing the patent was not renewed.
 * parts of a commitment: say you will do it, mean you will do it, actually do it.
 * words that indicate a lack of commitment: need/should, hope/wish, let's.
 These imply a lack of concrete commitment.